-Milkshakes: Blenders are ideal for these frozen confections.
+Milkshakes: Blenders are ideal for these frozen confections, as well as for making a delicious homemade whipped cream for topping.
 By adding different ingredients and controlling the amount of milk, you can create frothy shakes to drink through a straw or thicker blends with chunks of fruit, cookies or candy that you eat with a spoon.
 A simple immersion blender is optimal for single servings, or use your countertop blender for more than one portion.

 Coconut oil: Put a bag of unsweetened coconut flakes in your blender and in a few minutes you’ll have creamy coconut oil to cook with.
 No additives or preservatives!